asyncapi/generator-react-sdk/README.md

 ## The Transpile Process

-All the files within the template folder gets transpiled using [rollup](https://www.npmjs.com/package/rollup).
+The SDK has a custom transpiler which ensures that any directory are transpiled using [rollup](https://www.npmjs.com/package/rollup).
 Rollup helps bundling all dependencies and transpile them into CommonJS modules.
-This is required because this library will be used through NodeJS which does not understand these new modules natively and we do not want to limit the develop in which syntax they prefer.
+This is required because this library will be used through NodeJS which does not understand these new modules natively and we do not want to limit the developer in which syntax they prefer nor how they want to separate code.

 ## <a name="rendering_process"></a>The Rendering Process